 - database user:

-- password: see you welcome email
+- password: please see in your database readme email

 do not store password change to history:

 mysqldump "$USER" -p > ~/backup/dump_"$USER".sql